-As an effect of increasing consciousness and engagement of consumers in their wellbeing, the demand for health monitoring technologies keeps growing, with a projected rise at CAGR of 30 percent by the year 2023, according to OBRC’s research.
+As an effect of increasing consciousness and engagement of consumers in their wellbeing, the demand for medical software development and especially for health monitoring technologies keeps growing, with a projected rise at CAGR of 30 percent by the year 2023, according to OBRC’s research.

 Reaching a certain point of self-awareness, people strive to decipher their body data without a healthcare specialist’s commentary, which is why the Internet of Things in healthcare gains momentum.